 Topeka

-Tickets are usually available about a month before the event.
+Tickets were usually available about a month before the event.

 Related: